 The empirical implementation of models of financial developments based on new theories of growth is still in its infancy and until indicators which better capture the underlying models have been constructed, it is difficult to draw any firm conclusions.
 It does appear, however, that financial markets are neither an 'engine of growth' nor are they purely passive.
-In the early phase of development, strong growth would be difficult to achieve unless it is supplemented by rapid development of the financial system, in particular intermediated finance, and at a later stage information gathering, pooling of financial progress.
+In the early phase of development, strong growth would be difficult to achieve unless it is supplemented by rapid development of the financial system, in particular intermediated finance, and at a later stage information gathering, pooling of financial resources and diversification of risks are important in promoting innovation and technical progress.
 Moreover, liberalised financial systems promote a more efficient distribution of capital and may enhance policy efficiency in general.
 On the other hand, moving from a regulated to a deregulated environment, when more fundamental factors such as a high investment/GDP ratio, low budget deficits and low inflation are absent, can have long-lasting and negative effects on growth.